 - a presentation to the public on an academic topic weaving in internship experiences

 - a portfolio of work linking academic learning with the internship.

 Professionally-related experiences that do not meet these criteria may still qualify as “professional field experiences” appropriate for Odyssey credit in the PL category.
 See Odyssey Program Guide.

 The Miller Center for Vocation, Ethics, and Calling offers distinctive programming that assists students in the exploration and integration of their vocational passions, career aspirations, and calling.

-All participating students must fully complete an Internship Proposal Packet available through Career Services before starting an internship.
+All participating students must fully complete an online Internship Proposal form available on HireHendrix (access is granted after the student meets with Coordinator of Employment and Internships) before starting an internship.
 A complete proposal includes: